zimabx/TikTokHelper/README.md

 - **Video Frame**: captures the currently visible video frame and lets you copy or save it.
 - **Details**: opens a tabbed inspector for media resources, author data, post data, and raw JSON.
 - **Settings**: changes language, automatic theme behavior, video quality preference, filename rules, source columns, and shortcuts.
+- **Translate**: Click the translate button to the right of the input field to translate the current comment.

 The default download shortcut is `M`.
 Other shortcuts are disabled by default and can be configured in Settings.